There’s a world of light dawning outside my window.

 I hope …

-“Been up since sunset,” he says and shrugs like early rising is as natural as breathing to him.
+“Been up since sunset.”
+He shrugs like early rising is as natural as breathing to him.
 “Water’s good at that hour.
-And you have the beach to yourself.”
+And you have the beach to yourself … You went home early last night.”

 “Cool.”
 Dale nods towards a party a bit down the beach, two guys and two girls, not much older than us.
 “It’s not everyone here who knows when they are tired.”